 - We don’t know exactly why cats have different reactions to catnip, but that could be a genetic issue also.
 Out of Dr. Woyma’s three cats, “One becomes completely mellow, another has no reaction, and the third rockets around the house like a kid on sugar.”
 While individual cat reactions may vary, catnip generally acts in one of two ways.
 According to the Humane Society of the United States, if catnip is eaten, it acts like a sedative.
 It it is inhaled, it acts like a stimulant.
 The effects last approximately 5-10 minutes before wearing off.

 - Cats with a sensitivity will no longer respond to catnip if exposed too frequently.
 When cats no longer seem interested in their new toy, remove the toy/catnip for at least two hours so their senses can reset.
-Our Cattery Coordinator, Evan Walker, tries to swap toys out every few days.
+We recommend you swap toys out every few days.
 “New toys combined with new smells are wonderful enrichment tools.”